FrancescoTassi/JPL/README.md

-# JPL - MPC Optimization Algorithm
+# CVX - MPC Optimization Algorithm

 ### Description:
-MPC Optimization algorithm for the real-time simulation of a swarm composed of N autonomous robots, which allows to control each element from the initial random position, to a final paraboloid shaped configuration, aimed at the creation of a space based observatory.
+CVX-MPC based optimization algorithm for the real-time simulation of a swarm composed of N autonomous robots, which allows to control each element from the initial random position, to a final paraboloid shaped configuration, aimed at the creation of a space based observatory.

 ### Instructions:
 1. Install the CVX convex optimization software, by running the cvx_setup.m file contained in the cvx folder.